uxumax/docker-wine-chrome-nodriver/README.md

 ## Recommended Chrome Browser

 You should use an antidetect Chrome browser.
 This involves modifying the original Chrome source code to make the browser undetectable.
-This mean spoof Canvas, WebGL, Audio, WebRTC (etc) detection and set these spoofing params with Wine environ variables in `chrome/nodriver.env`
+This mean spoof Canvas, WebGL, Audio, WebRTC (etc) detection and set these spoofing params with Wine environ variables in `.env`

 ## Possible issues
 This project built and tested on Debian 12 (bookworm) Docker host.
 So here are known possible issues below